Descanonge/neba/README.md

 - **structured:** parameters can be organized in (nested) sections
 - **documented:** docstrings of parameters can be transferred to configuration files, command line help, and static documentation via a plugin for Sphinx

-The parameters values can be retrieved from configuration files (TOML, YAML, Python files), or from the command line.
+The parameters values can be retrieved from configuration files (TOML, YAML, Python files), and from the command line.

 The framework is based on the existing [traitlets](https://traitlets.readthedocs.io/) library.
 It allows type-checking, arbitrary value validation and "on-change" callbacks.
 This package extends it to allow nesting and shifts to a more centralized configuration.
 The objects containing parameters are significantly extended to ease manipulation, and mimic dictionaries.